OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

     ![Screenshot of Microsoft Teams displaying new bot installed.](Images/Exercise1-14.png)

-### Using the Teams API to send files
+### Using the Teams API to receive and send files

 A bot can directly send and receive files with users in the personal context using Teams APIs.
 Files shared in Teams typically appear as cards, and allow rich in-app viewing.
 This step of the lab demonstrates sending and receiving files.
 (Files sent to the bot are simply echoed back to the user.
-To receive a files from the bot, the `resume` command will send a résumé of the specified candidate.)
+To receive a file from the bot, the `resume` command will send a résumé of the specified candidate.)

 1. Stop the debugger.